idarb-oss/alinea-doc/docs/index.md

 date: 2021-03-28
 ---

-# Alinea

 !!! warning
     Alinea is under ideation

 > "Beginning of a new way of thinking" or _a linea_, refering to &para; new paragraph.

 Alinea is trial to look into how to get an on-premise solution for data gathering / collection from devices in an industiral setting.
+Alltough we will here start by creating an `monolith` type of application it will have clear seperations of `bouded contextes`.
+This will make the possibility to split out and segregate the diffrent parts later if needed depengin on how certain services needs to scale.

+As mentioned this project will _try_ to have clear and descriptive `bounded contextes` that which is a description comming from the `Domain Driven Design` terminology created by `Eric Evans`.
+> **Bounded Context** explicitly define the context within which a model applies.
+Explicitly set boundaries in terms of team organization, usage within specific parts of the application, and physical manifestations such as code bases and database schemas.
+Apply Continuous Integration to keep model concepts and terms strictly consistent within these bounds, but don't be distracted or confused by issues outside.
+Standardize a singel development process withn the context, which need not be used elsewhere.

+For more information on the process to find contextes and the driving design descision read more in [design]() part of this documentation space.

+After a lot of thinking the following main programing lanauge will be used in this project and that is [.NET 5 C#](https://dotnet.microsoft.com/) alltough [Python](https://www.python.org/) will also be used in certain situations.
+When it comes to the frontend the desision and been take to use [Svelte](https://svelte.dev/) as the web base solution alltough everything will be API base so any frontend can be created for the solution.

+## Event Driven

+[Event Driven](https://martinfowler.com/articles/201701-event-driven.html) architecture or patterns will be an central part of this system.

 ## What to solve

 - **Multi-tenancy** how can be have a split diffrent parts in their own tenants.